JoseLopez36/RoboticsProjects-Crazyflie/README.md

 ```
 history -s "ros2 run teleop_twist_keyboard teleop_twist_keyboard --ros-args --remap cmd_vel:=/cf_1/cmd_vel"
 ```
+After killing the session using ctrl+b, k, there might be some ros2 nodes running in the background, please do the command: kill_ros2, which will kill all ros2 processes running, it is defined in .bash_aliases.
+Keep this in mind when starting next session. :)
 ## Working on your project

 For developing your solution, you can either create a new package, or you can continue to work in this package.
 You can write your code in Python or C++.